mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 #### Compiling with the help of CMake

-If you are using CMake for your project, you can use the find_package() directive to enable compiling and linking against `mongocxx`.
-The find_package() directive will set variables in the current environment (e.g. `LIBMONGOCXX_INCLUDE_DIRS`, `LIBMONGOCXX_LIBRARIES`, etc.) that need to be propagated to your build targets.
+If you are using CMake for your project, you can use the find_package() directive to import targets which can be used to link to your build targets.
 If you have installed `mongocxx` or `libmongoc` to a non-standard location on your system, you will need to set `CMAKE_PREFIX_PATH` to the library installation prefix (specified at build time with `CMAKE_INSTALL_PREFIX`) when running `cmake`.

 In the `mongocxx` source repository (versions 3.2.x or newer only), see